HalfMillennium/MomentsApp/README.md

 When a user enters this space, they will be guided through the different aspects of the event/phenomenon in a series of chunks, with the content curated by ChatGPT.
 In this way, ChatGPT will act as a *reporter* that will digest several articles on a particular topic and not only present users with adequate summaries, but also highlight and explain potential plans of action, or further related reading.

 ## Tech Stack:
 NodeJS-based Angular, with Firebase to be used for user data storage.
+Redux (NgRx) used for local state management.